← Back to projects

 Deliberate Non-Optimizations

-Response streaming (invoke_model_with_response_stream) is excluded from the IAM policy — a deliberate simplicity tradeoff that would drop perceived TTFT from ~5s to ~500ms.
-OpenSearch connection pool tuning uses opensearch-py defaults because single-digit QPS on a t3.small domain isn't connection-bound.
-Formal latency instrumentation exists for ingest (files/s, bytes/s via RunMetrics) but not for the query path — a known gap, not an oversight.
+Response streaming (invoke_model_with_response_stream) is excluded from the IAM policy on purpose.
+A simplicity tradeoff.
+It would drop perceived TTFT from roughly 5s to 500ms.
+OpenSearch connection pool tuning uses opensearch-py defaults because single digit QPS on a t3.small domain isn't connection-bound.
+Formal latency instrumentation exists for ingest (files per second, bytes per second through RunMetrics), but not for the query path.
+A known gap, not an oversight.

 18

 Compliance documentation changes constantly.
-When a source document changes, every embedding derived from the old version becomes stale — returning irrelevant context to the LLM.
-The ingestion pipeline uses a timestamp-driven freshness check against Google Drive's modified_time.
-Each file goes through compare (query OpenSearch for stored source_modified_at, skip if unchanged at ~5ms cost), purge (scoped delete_by_query for that drive_id with conflicts=proceed and refresh=true), and re-index (extract, chunk, embed, bulk-index with new timestamp).
+When a source document changes, every embedding derived from the old version is stale, which means the LLM is getting irrelevant context.
+The ingestion pipeline runs a timestamp check against Google Drive's modified_time for every file.
+Compare (query OpenSearch for the stored source_modified_at, skip if unchanged at roughly 5ms).
+Purge (scoped delete_by_query by drive_id with conflicts=proceed and refresh=true).
+Re-index (extract, chunk, embed, bulk-index with a fresh timestamp).

 19